adnanzameer/AdvancedTaskManager/README.md

 The gadget gives editors an option to sort through all the tasks with status Awaiting Review by the following columns:
 * Order tasks by time/date
-* Order tasks by approval type
+* Order tasks by approval type (only visible if Change Approval NuGet package is installed and tasks are available)
 * Order tasks by content type
 * Order tasks by type
 * Order tasks by category